Earth Observation Satellite Scheduling with Graph Neural Networks and Monte Carlo Tree Search: Introduction

-Our main contributions are threefold: (1) propose a graph search representation of the problem without discretizing time; (2) use deep reinforcement learning to solve the problem; (3) use directly graph representation as observations thanks to graph neural networks.
-The main outcomes are: (1) very competitive results compared to baselines; (2) good generalization abilities allowing to train on small instances an solve efficiently large instances.
+Our main contributions are as follows: (1) propose a graph search representation of the problem without time discretization; (2) use deep reinforcement learning to solve the problem; (3) use directly the problem graph representation as observations within the graph neural network; (4) develop a post-training search phase based on MCTS that substantially improves the results.
+The main outcomes are: (1) very competitive results compared to baselines; (2) good generalization abilities allowing to train on small instances and solve efficiently large instances.

 The paper is organized as follows.
-First we give a quick survey of previous work using deep learning to solve the EOSP.
-Then, in Section~\ref{sec:problem_representation} ,we introduce the problem and discuss various representations used in this work.
-Section~\ref{sec:sol_technique} is dedicated to the description of the machine learning architecture used for optimization.
-We provide simulation results on large size real-world instances of the problem in Section~\ref{sec:expes}.
-We conclude and discuss further research directions in Section~\ref{sec:conclusion}.
+First, we give a quick survey of related work based on deep learning approaches to solve the EOSP.
+Then, in Section \ref{sec:problem_representation}, we introduce the problem and discuss various representations used in this work.
+Section \ref{sec:sol_technique} is dedicated to the description of the machine learning architecture used for optimization and post-training search.
+We provide simulation results on large size real-world instances of the problem in Section \ref{sec:expes}.
+We finally conclude and discuss further research directions.